PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 > more to add...

 12:00pm - 12:45pm Meeting with Mentors

+Each mentor will give a 5-min presentation, followed by roundtable discussions.

 > Paul Ip, Former VP at HSBC
 > Frances Ippolito, Judge at the US Patent and Trademark Office